Cathedral Window Cookies

 church window cookie rolls with front roll sliced to show marshmallows.

-I love chocolate cookies during the holidays.
+I love old fashioned cookies during the holidays.
 There are so many fun options, and they are great for cookie exchanges.
 Here are a few more of my favorites.

 📖 Recipe